raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 does not preclude the definition and use of other codes in future documents that make use of DSO.

-If a document defining a new DSO TLV makes use of NXDOMAIN (Name Error) or NOTAUTH (Not Authoritative) then that document MUST specify the specific interpretation of these RCODE values in the context of that new DSO TLV.
+If a document defining a new DSO-TYPE makes use of NXDOMAIN (Name Error) or NOTAUTH (Not Authoritative) then that document MUST specify the specific interpretation of these RCODE values in the context of that new DSO TLV.